About Bridge Kitchenware

 We later moved to a larger location at 212 East 52nd Street, and then just next store to 214 East 52nd Street where we remained for 23 years until the owners sold the building.
 For a brief time period my father and Pierre Parisot opened a second store in Chicago on Grand Avenue.
 In June 2005, what seemed to be THE hottest days of the year, we moved to 711 Third Avenue (entry on 45th Street).
 Before we moved the store we started moving our warehouse.
 We discovered many of my father's "diamonds in the rough" -- those items he loved, bought, and never wanted to part with.
 One of our favorite finds is the antique chocolate molds, most made of tinned steel and some made of stainless steel.

-In July 2008 we said goodbye to New York City and made a move for a better quality of life for our family.
-We moved for a short period of time into our warehouse in East Hanover, then down the street to 563 Eagle Rock Avenue in Roseland, New Jersey.
-Unfortunately, we haven't had good luck with our locations since we were on 52nd Street because we have moved so many times since!
-We feel like professional movers!
+In July 2008 I said goodbye to New York City and made a move for a better quality of life for my family.
+I moved for a short period of time into a warehouse in East Hanover, then down the street to 563 Eagle Rock Avenue in Roseland, New Jersey.
+Unfortunately, I haven't had good luck with our locations since we were on 52nd Street because and have moved so many times since!
+I feel like a professional mover!
 The Roseland building is being leveled for the gas pipeline expansion.
-In mid-September 2011 we opened a small retail store in Madison, New Jersey, while we unpacked our new warehouse in East Hanover.
-The Madison location is now closed because we opened our retail store within our warehouse.
-In October of 2018, we closed our East Hanover location, but remain an online kitchenware retailer.
+In mid-September 2011 I opened a small retail store in Madison, New Jersey, while I unpacked our new warehouse in East Hanover.
+The Madison location is now closed because I opened our retail store within our warehouse.
+In October of 2018, I closed our East Hanover location, but remain an online kitchenware retailer.

 (Below: Steven Bridge and his father Fred Bridge)